 - Immediate notification to the HFC (Tennessee Health Facilities Commission) and the Long-Term Care Ombudsman of any suspected misappropriation.

-- Annual independent audit of resident trust funds for facilities with 50+ beds.
+- Independent audit of resident trust funds.

 Reporting suspected mishandling